 Add units with interconnection agreements, but do not meet all of the requirements for inclusion defined in the Planning Guide.

-Units that have changed their status to mothballed over 18 months ago and have not announced their return to service.
+Dispatch units that have changed their status to indefinite mothball over 18 months ago and have not announced their return to service.
 The dispatch methodology for this procedure is detailed below.

-Add publicly announced plants without interconnection agreements.
+Add publicly announced units without interconnection agreements.

 Dispatch SODG natural gas and diesel units up to their full capacity.